pyenchant/pyenchant/website/content/tutorial.rst

   >>> [w for w in tknzr("this is some simple text")] [('this', 0), ('is', 5), ('some', 8), ('simple', 13), ('text', 20)]

-As shown in the example above, the function get_tokenizer takes a language tag as input, and returns a tokenization class that is appropriate for that language.
+As shown in the example above, the function :py:func:`~enchant.tokenize.get_tokenizer` takes a language tag as input, and returns a tokenization class that is appropriate for that language.
 Instantiating this class with some text returns an iterator which will yield the words contained in that text.
-This is exactly the mechanism that the SpellChecker class uses internally to split text into a series of words.
+This is exactly the mechanism that the class :py:class:`enchant.tokenize.SpellChecker` uses internally to split text into a series of words.

-The items produced by the tokenizer are tuples of the form (WORD,POS) where WORD is the word which was found and POS is the position within the string at which that word begins.
+The items produced by the tokenizer are tuples of the form `(WORD,POS)` where `WORD` is the word which was found and `POS` is the position within the string at which that word begins.

 Chunkers